bdbarnes/pbrepos/Lab#8.md

 6) Most of the Eastern Hemisphere Anthozoan occurrences occurr in the Mediterranean region.
 Because Anthozoans are marine organisms, this infers that this region featured a prevalent marine setting at the time.

-> I was looking for the phrase epicontinental sea, but close enough! -0.25 points
+> I was looking for the phrase epicontinental sea, but close enough!

 #### Problem Set 3